RWhiteDwarf/blog/content/post/2022/map_any_region_with_ggplot2_part_II.md

 ---
-author: "M. Teodoro Tenango"
+author: "Manuel Teodoro Tenango"
 title: "Map any region in the world with R - Part II: Obtaining the coordinates"
-image: ""
+image: "/post/2022/map_any_region_with_ggplot2_part_I/maps_DrawingMap.png"
-draft: true
+draft: false
 date: 2022-11-01
 description: "Part II of making maps of any region in the world with R using ggplot2 and maps packages"
-tags: ["R maps", "ggplot2", "Code Visuals", "R functions"]
+tags: ["R maps", "Code Visuals", "R functions", "web-scrap", "database"]
 categories: ["R"]
 archives: ["2022"]
 ---